-Although the Museum Store is temporarily closed to the public, our online Museum Store is open for business!
-We can ship your purchase directly to your door.
+The Museum Store is open to visitors during our normal operating hours.
+Our online Museum Store is open too!
+Let us ship your purchase directly to your door.
 Visit nnmstore.org to shop.

-Members receive 10% off your order!
-Find your discount code in your weekly Member email or by emailing our Development team.
+Members receive 10% off!
+Find your discount code for online shopping in your weekly Member email or by emailing our Development team.

-Shipping and Order pick-up: Shipping services are experiencing delays.
+Shipping and Tracking: Shipping services are experiencing delays.
 Please reference the provided tracking number for up-to-date information on your orders.
-We are not able to offer onsite pick-up options at this time.

 From fashion to home, we focus on simplicity and “Nordic Living” — trends that are taking root here in America.
 For 40 years, the museum has thrived in this supportive community.
 Now, in our new, exciting and prominent home, we can offer the same personal and friendly Nordic service, right in the heart of downtown Ballard.
 Our store is a showcase, and at the same time, a welcoming “living room” and gathering space for the entire community.

 Founded in 1881, iittala is as iconic as it gets.
 With designs from Alvar Aalto, Aino Aalto, and Kaj Franck, it has easily established itself as a leading Finnish design company. iittala’s mission is to offer aesthetically and functionally durable products that bring enjoyment and pleasure to everyday life. iittala objects are designed to be used together, alone, and in all environments.
 Their products include glassware, art objects, and even textiles; these come in a variety of styles, prints and patterns.